 Students who complete the archives practicum have an advantage in that they are able to add real work experience in an archive to their resume.
 They also receive ongoing mentorship and references from the Congregational Archivist upon completion of the practicum.

 In addition to the archives practicum program, we also invite students to take part in our 40 hour medical artifacts cataloguing project, which we deliver in conjunction with St. Joseph’s Hospital.
+This project is to preserve the St. Joseph’s Hospital and School of Nursing Artifact Collection.
 Students receive training in basic museum registration methods, including labelling, cataloguing, photographing, and researching artifacts.
 The medical artifacts cataloguing project is 40 hours in duration, one-half day per week, over a period of four months.
 To apply, send your resume and a cover letter to the Congregational Archivist who will arrange an interview time with you.